 Here, the sides of this bookcase are not identical, but the weight, color and texture feels balanced.

-Even this wall gallery feels balanced despite the fact that no two images – or frames – are alike.
+Even this wall gallery feels balanced despite the fact that no two images elements are alike.
+The grouping of elements have an equal visual weight distribution from one side to the other.

 Here are some other photos of asymmetrical balance.
 Can you spot the differences?